Cathwyler/MagicRemoteService/README.md

 - The red key shuts down or starts up your PC.
 - The yellow key is actually unused.
 - The green key opens Windows menu.
-- The blue key pops up the LG WebOS keyboard.
+- The blue key pops up the WebOS keyboard.
 - The return key sends an escape key to the PC.
 - The navigation keys sends arrows keys to the PC.
 - A short middle click sends a left click to the PC.